KonstErz/s_web_project/README.md

 6. Go to the *'ask'* directory of the project with *manage.py* file, apply all migrations, create a superuser and start the server:

     ```
-    python3 manage.py makemigrations
+    python manage.py makemigrations
-    python3 manage.py migrate
+    python manage.py migrate
-    python3 manage.py createsuperuser
+    python manage.py createsuperuser
-    python3 manage.py runserver
+    python manage.py runserver
     ```

 Now you can go to the server http://localhost:8000/ in your browser.
 Try to register a test user in the system, add new questions and answers.
 Ctrl+C - to exit debug mode of a web application and `deactivate` - command to exit the virtual environment.

 ### Quick guide to starting the service in the testing terminal of the online course "Web Technologies"